 Private Vacation Rental – Finding a private vacation rental is a great option in Sedona or really anywhere on the drive up to the Grand Canyon.
 There are a number of places to choose from such as this lovely pet-friendly cottage near all the hiking trails.

 Not quite what you’re looking for?
 Click here to browse other hotels in Sedona

-Whether you are going to the North Rim or the South Rim and whatever you chose to do along the way, this Sedona to Grand Canyon drive can be an incredibly memorable trip of its own.
+Whether you are going to the North Rim or the South Rim on your trip to the Grand Canyon, this scenic drive can be an incredibly memorable trip of its own.

 Are you driving to the Grand Canyon from Sedona?
 Have any questions?
 Let us know in the comments!